Werner Vogels Hands Out Newspapers at His Final Re:Invent Keynote. The Man Who Built the Cloud Isn't Done Teaching.

 The tangent that prompted the admission: stroke detection.
 A neurosurgeon in Dublin told him something that lodged in his brain.
 Every minute a major stroke goes undetected costs a million brain cells.
 Die.
 Gone.
 The math haunted Vogels.

 "Is the answer you get from that big model so much better?"
-Vogels asks.
+Vogels asked.
 For stroke detection, maybe not.
 "If the only thing you want to do is word completion, you don't want to pay $15 per word."

 The Loneliness Problem